 One thing’s for sure: if your dog has a bad cough that won’t go away, don’t use cough drops as a solution.
 If possible, a vet should make a proper diagnosis as to why your dog is coughing.
 Save the cough drops for the humans in your family!

 Can I Give My Dog Cough Drops?
 Answer: Not Recommended

-The first is to make sure that you aren’t making any harder to breath for them by putting them in smoke-filled places.
+There are a few little things you can do to help your dog recover from a case of coughing without using cough drops.
+Make sure that you aren’t making it any harder for them to breath by putting them in smoke-filled places.
 You can also run a humidifier to help loosen up their airways if they’ve got congestion.

 Conclusion on Cough Drops